 The first time I applied for a residency in Pediatric Dentistry, I was not selected; I was still in dental school.
 So, I applied to and completed an AEGD residency.
-The clinical experience of my AEGD Residency, complete with lectures and a variety of additional training courses, helped me become increasingly more proficient in Endodontics, Periodontics, Prosthodontics, practice management, and evidence-based dentistry, generally speaking, in addition to Pediatric Dentistry.
-I also have a long history – even before entering dental school - of shadowing dentists and assisting them.
+The clinical experience of my AEGD Residency, complete with lectures and additional training courses, helped me become increasingly more proficient in Endodontics, Periodontics, Prosthodontics, practice management, and evidence-based dentistry, in addition to Pediatric Dentistry.
+Even before entering dental school, I have a long history of shadowing dentists and assisting them.

-I cannot wait to get to work each day in my current position and I fall asleep at night thinking about it.
+I cannot wait to work in my current position each day and fall asleep at night thinking about it.
 Nothing brings me greater joy than Pediatric Dentistry and the marvelous opportunities afforded.
 Since I am proficient in most aspects of child dental care, I have more hope than ever.
 I have done many stainless-steel crowns, strip crowns, composite and amalgam fillings, extractions, space maintenance, and tooth replacement.
 I have provided these services to numerous children, including many severely affected and medically compromised.

 After completing your program and gaining additional experience on the cutting edge, I hope to open my clinic as a Pediatric Dentist with a heavy focus on underserved children.

 Thank you for considering my application.